NetworkBlockDevice/nbd/doc/proto.md

     - 32 bits, NBD metadata context ID.
     - String, name of the metadata context.
 This is not required to be a human-readable string, but it MUST be valid UTF-8 data.

-    This specification declares one metadata context.
-It is called "BASE:allocation" and contains the basic "exists at all" context.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
 All error replies MAY have some data set, in which